antiwork/.github/CONTRIBUTING.md

 - Write TypeScript for all code
 - Use Prisma best practices for database operations

-### TypeScript and React Guidelines

-- Write TypeScript for all code
-- Follow React best practices and use functional components
-- Use lowerCamelCase for component file names (e.g., `conversationList.tsx`)
+### Design

 - Design for both light and dark mode
-- Consider mobile and desktop devices (medium, large, and extra large breakpoints)
+- Consider mobile and desktop devices (small, medium, large, and extra large breakpoints)
-- No explanatory comments unless explicitly needed

 ### Testing Guidelines